 By leveraging augmented analytics in their business, the auto-generated alerts and machine-assisted insights helped KYOWA’s users realize more efficient and precise inventory management, which resulted in prevention of any major stock-out accidents since it’s implementation.
 With this technology in place, stock-outs at KYOWA are currently tracking towards zero.

 Having AI and machine-based analytics aren't just talking points, but a major benefit.

-Augmented analytics and its forms are becoming tightly intertwined with the end-to-end analytics process.
+Augmented analytics and its forms are becoming tightly intertwined with the end-to-end analytics process, and brings numerous advantages for software vendors and enterprises.
 It’s vital to understand how it helps users in all stages of analysis.